druidfi/omen/README.md

 Add support for:

-- Detect e.g. Solr and Redis configuration where available
+- Detect e.g. Solr, Redis and Varnish configuration where available
 - Drupal VM
 - Other dev tools and hosting environments
+- Default values for some contrib modules

 ## Where the name "Omen" comes from?